-Note 14 Property, plant and equipment (continued)
+Note 12 Property, plant and equipment (continued)

 NZ IAS 16.73(d) Disclose for each class of property, plant and equipment the opening and closing balances of: - Carrying amount - Accumulated depreciation and impairment.
 NZ IAS 16.73(e) Disclose for each class of property, plant and equipment a reconciliation of the opening and closing balances of the carrying amount.
 Sub-paragraphs (i) - (ix) detail specific reconciling items to be included.
+NZ IAS 16.73(e)(viii) Tier 2 RDR entities are not required to disclose net exchange differences arising on translation to functional or presentation currency.
 NZ IAS 16.74(a) Disclose items that have restrictions on title or a pledged as security for liabilities.
 NZ IAS 16.74(b) Disclose expenditures recognised during the course of construction.
 NZ IAS 16.74(c) Disclose any contractual commitments for the acquisition of property, plant and equipment.
 NZ IAS 38.126 Disclose borrowing costs capitalised during the period.
+NZ IAS 16 RDR 73.1 Tier 2 RDR entities are not required to disclose the reconciliation of carrying amount for prior periods.